mhxie/Recloud/README.md

 Hello, everyone!

-Recloud is a project which aims to build a small system to reorganize your cloud storages as a simple cloud.
+Recloud is a project which aims to build a small system to reorganize your cloud storage as a simple cloud.

 ## What we focus